 Welcome to the KAS Library

 We exist to serve the students, parents and staff of Kaohsiung American School.
-In addition to more than 10,000 books available for checkout, we also carry popular magazines and subscribe to a variety of powerful research databases.
+In addition to more than 14,000 books available for checkout, we also carry popular magazines and subscribe to a variety of powerful research databases.
 Our OPAC (Online Public Access Catalog) system allows students to search the full collection at school and home to easily find the resources they need for learning.
-Students can also access our online databases from home through this website, using passwords available from the library staff.
-With wireless internet access, 2 printers, and a ceiling-mounted projector, we can support a variety of instructional needs.
+Students can also access our online databases from home through this website.
+With wireless internet access, a printer/copier, and a ceiling-mounted projector, we can support a variety of instructional needs.
 Students and teachers are able to use the library as an extension of the classroom during the school day.
 After school, the work tables, reading areas and computers are available for students and parents until 4:30 p.m., Monday through Friday.

 Database Login & Password information

 (must sign on with your KAS gmail account to view)

 Access World News: Read newspaper articles from around the world.

 BrainPop: Watch animated videos of science, history, reading, writing and more!

 Ebsco .
 Advanced Placement Source and 3,000+ non-fiction K-8 ebooks.
 Good for extended essays, and elementary research projects.

 FactCite.
 A database full of easy to read biography and historical information, perfect for classroom presentations and reports.